The Expression Pois Não in Portuguese

 – Pois não.
 Pegue o metrô naquela estação ali e desça na General Osório.

 – I’m lost.
-I cannot find my hostel.
-Do you know how to get there?
+I can’t find my hostel.
+Do you know how I can get there?

 – Yes.
-Take the subway in that station over there, and hop out at General Osório.
+Take the subway from that station over there, and hop off at General Osório.

 Now it’s your turn!